The Year of St. Joseph

 Each morning, students, faculty and staff receive a maxim for daily reflection.
 Maxims are short, spiritual sayings that Father Jean-Pierre Medaille, the founding Jesuit spiritual director of the congregation, gave to the early Sisters to help them stay rooted in God's grace.

-Throughout this year, our Campus Ministry Office will encourage the girls to consecrate themselves to St. Joseph, while theology classes will explore St. Joseph as the patron of our Sisters, the Diocese of Baton Rouge and local parishes.
+Throughout this year, theology classes will explore St. Joseph as the patron of our Sisters, the Diocese of Baton Rouge and local parishes.
 Students will learn about St. Joseph in sacred scripture, his titles and pray his Litany.

 Each discipline will have a lesson or project which focuses on St. Joseph and is tied to the curriculum.
 These lessons will be implemented between August and December of 2021.